bfbarry/ComputationalMusicTheory/README.md

 - Given a random chord, what is its hamming distance from a nice, normal chord?
     - Like how many steps do you have to take to get to a nice chord?
     - How does this differ depending on the number of notes?
 (2 notes will always be "nice")  What about the range on the keyboard?
+    - How does it differ depending on the "leniency": types of chords allowed in comparison?
+Hamming distance will probably be less for complex jazz chords
+    - Under what conditions is the hamming distance from different chords the same?
+    - What about hamming distance of wave decomposition?
     - Extent to what 'nice' sounds like
         -some jazz chords sound harsh
     - find probability distribution of this number
 - Chords often fuse into each other (circle of fifths), how to account for that?
 - It would be cool to visualize harmony with color
+- How to make make_chord account for combined chords (e.g. dim 7)
+- Need a chord identifier as well as maker
+- Can we quantify harmony using waveform shape?
+- Fourier stuff for chord decomposition

 Resources:
 - [This audio signal processing lib](https://madmom.readthedocs.io/en/latest/introduction.html)